-MPEXA offers a single point of contact as well as a single repository of export related resources and information that is easily accessible, current and responsive.
-MPEXA is the “go to” outlet for all Small and Medium Enterprises (SMEs) looking for export related assistance and guidance.
-MPEXA … because your export success MATTERS!
+The Metro Phoenix Export Alliance (MPEXA) offers a single point of contact as well as a single repository of export related resources and information that is easily accessible, current and responsive, MPEXA is the “go to” outlet for all small and medium enterprises (SMEs) looking for export-related assistance and guidance.
+MPEXA … your champions for growth.

 The Metropolitan Phoenix Export Alliance, known as MPEXA, is a key initiative which will serve as an independent steward responsible for the implementation of the Phoenix Metropolitan Export Plan.
 As part of the Velocity Program and funded by JP Morgan Chase, the alliance and the Metro Phoenix Export Plan represent a collaboration between the Global Cities Initiatives and metro Phoenix export stakeholders dedicated to building a stronger export-driven regional economy.